Milan, Italy

 We asked people if there is a lot of crime.
 They answered:

 "Crime is not a major problem in Milan.
 The city is relatively safe, though some areas may be more dangerous than others, as is common in all cities.
-Prevention and safety programs are in place that help to keep crime rates low," wrote a member in Milan.
+Prevention and safety programs are in place that help to keep crime rates low," remarked one expat living in Milan, Italy.

 Is there a lot of diversity?
 Are people in Milan accepting of differences?